 (11ac)

-The relationship of the channel-list parameter elements to the 40 MHz, 80 MHz, and 160 MHz BSS operating channel is illustrated by example in Figure 8-1 (The channel-list parameter element for 40 MHz, 80 MHz, and 160 MHz channel width).
-The relationship of the channel-list parameter elements to the 80+80 MHz BSS operating channel is illustrated by example in Figure 8-2 (The channel-list parameter element for 80+80 MHz channel width).
+The relationship of the channel-list parameter elements to the 40 MHz, 80 MHz, and 160 MHz BSS operating channel is illustrated by example in The channel-list parameter element for 40 MHz, 80 MHz, an.
+The relationship of the channel-list parameter elements to the 80+80 MHz BSS operating channel is illustrated by example in The channel-list parameter element for 80+80 MHz channel width.